zammad/zammad-admin-documentation/Readme.md

 whithin the repo, those changes will be discarded anyway ;) .

 **Note:**
-At the moment we only have a english version - the translation into other language is not planned as of now.
+At the moment we only have an english version - the translation into other language is not planned as of now.

 ## Documentation